justinpakzad/pyspark-airnbnb-exercises/README.md

 # PySpark Airbnb Exercises
 To get more familiar with PySpark, I had chat-GPT generate some sample exercises based on the Airbnb dataset, which you can find [here](https://insideairbnb.com/get-the-data/).
 There are various tasks here involving cleaning, transforming, and analyzing the dataset.
 I chose to use data from New York City, Los Angeles,San Francisco, and Chicago; if you want to give them a go, you can choose data from any city/cities you are interested in.
+For extra practice, push the reports directly to an S3 bucket instead of saving them locally to disk.

 ## Project Structure
 - `src/` -